seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_graphql.md

 ## `send_query` & `graphql::Result`

 The code below is everything we need to send GraphQL queries to our backend.
-Let's read it all and then explain its parts.
+Let's read it all and then we'll explain its parts.

 _Note:_ If the code snippet below looks a little bit too generic to you, you aren't alone - maybe we should wrap it into a new GraphQL Seed service.
 Please write your opinions in [this issue](https://github.com/seed-rs/seed/issues/519).